Davidkrem/table-practice/README.md

-# **David's HTMl Table Cheatsheet**
+# **David's HTML Table Cheat Sheet**

 ### **Introduction**
-This project is based off of a Code Academy Project using knowledge of Tables.
+This project is inspired by a *Code Academy* project using my knowledge of Tables.
 I added additional CSS and personal color/style choices.
 - [](#)

     - [**Technologies**](#technologies)